Why and how to construct a diversified portfolio

 Now you have all the elements you need to construct a nicely differentiated portfolio.
 It’s time to decide how these pieces of the puzzle fit together.

-Usually, at this step you would be using an optimization tool like TOGGLE Builder, but we can do a lot even with back-of-the-envelope calculations.
+Usually, at this step you would be using an optimization tool, but we can do a lot even with back-of-the-envelope calculations.

 My capital: $6,000